LilbDataGuy/voice_assistant_lilb/README.md

 This project is a speech-enabled personal assistant built with Python that can:

 - Read your Google Calendar events aloud
-- Respond to custom wake phrases like "Hey Tim"
+- Respond to custom wake phrases like "Hey Lil'B"
 - Take voice notes and save them automatically to Notepad

 ## 🔧 Technologies Used